$L^p$-modules and $L^p$-correspondences: -modules over -operator algebras

-Below we will compute $\mathcal{L}_A((\X, \Y))$ and $\mathcal{K}_A((\X, \Y))$ for some of our known examples.
+Below we will compute $\mathcal{L}_A(\Y, \X)$ and $\mathcal{K}_A(\Y, \X)$ for some of our known examples.

-\begin{ex} Let $A$ be an $L^p$-operator algebra and let $(A, A)$ be the $L^p$-module over $A$ from Example \ref{A_A}.
-Furthermore, suppose that $A$ has a c.a.i..
-Then the Cohen-Hewitt factorization theorem (in fact, we only need Theorem 1 in \cite{Cohen1959}) implies at once that $\mathcal{K}_A((A,A))$ coincides isometrically with $A$ via the map $\theta_{a,b} \mapsto ab$.
-If, in addition, we require that $A$ sits nondegenerately in $\Li(L^p(\mu))$ (i.e., $AL^p(\mu)$ is a dense subset of $L^p(\mu)$), then there is an isometric isomorphism between $\Li_A((A, A))$ and $M(A)$ from Definition \ref{multAlg}.
-Indeed, notice first that equation (\ref{L_A(X,Y)}) becomes
+\begin{ex} Let $A$ be an $L^p$-operator algebra with a c.a.i. and let $(A, A)$ be the $L^p$-module over $A$ from Example \ref{A_A}.
+Then

+Indeed, the Cohen-Hewitt factorization theorem (in fact, we only need Theorem 1 in \cite{Cohen1959}) implies at once that the map $\theta_{a,b} \mapsto ab$ induces an isometric isomorphism from $\mathcal{K}_A(A,A)$ to $A$.
+Next, assuming in addition that $A$ sits nondegenerately in $\Li(L^p(\mu))$ (i.e., $AL^p(\mu)$ is a dense subset of $L^p(\mu)$), we get